go-lover/go-wolfy/docs.md

 **Response Data Structure**

 This function returns a `PlayerInfoResponse` struct.
 This is a complex structure that includes the user's game history and detailed statistics.
-For a complete list of all available fields, please refer to the `models.go` file.
+For a complete list of all available fields, please refer to the `types.go` file.